galCohen88/celery_sqs_redis_backend/README.md

 $ curl http://localhost:5000/task?time=30&block=true

 #### Visibility Timeout
-Currently configured to 30 seconds
+The default Q is configured with 10 seconds
-Please note that if you add new task with time>30 duplication will occur
+Please note that if you pass time>10 duplications will occur

 #### SQS control panel
 to see SQS queues using web browser go to